 Currently, restrooms are limited to approximately one-half of the capacity to provide for social distancing.
 If a student is waiting to use a restroom, he/she must follow all social distancing signage outside the bathroom.
 Additionally, waste baskets are emptied more frequently throughout the school day to accommodate the increased use of paper towels.
-For Summer programming, and for the return to school Fall 2021, restroom spaces will return to full capacity.

 Currently, the use of water fountains is restricted to water bottle refilling stations only.
 The district currently provides cases of water to each school.
-For Summer programming, and for the return to school Fall 2021, full use of water fountains will be reinstated.

 Currently, every school bus, either district-owned or contracted, is cleaned and disinfected before and after each bus route.
-This will continue for summer programming, and for the return to school Fall 2021.
+This will continue for the return to school Fall 2021.